bzhangGo/zero/docs/l0drop/README.md

-# On Sparsifying Encoder Outputs in Sequence-to-Sequence Models
+## On Sparsifying Encoder Outputs in Sequence-to-Sequence Models

 [paper](#)

-## Motivation

 Standard encoder-decoder models for sequence-to-sequence learning feed all encoder outputs to the decoder for sequence generation.
 By contrast, we propose L0Drop which forces model to route information